 What caused me to cry most often was my fear of not being able to work; I wrote about that here.
 But it wasn’t just “work” work, it was being able to do the work of living my life fully, to be who I had known me to be as a wife and mother and friend and grandmother and church member and aunt and neighbor and… In some inexplicable way I had lost “me” and I didn’t know if I would ever get “her” back.

 What does it mean to lose our self?
-A part of it seems to involve losing our ability to fulfill important roles.
-If we define our self as a parent, we lose our ability to parent, if we pride ourselves on being a caregiver we lose our ability to give care, a clear thinker can no long think, a provider can no longer provide, a hard worker can no longer work hard, a dreamer of a bright future can no longer dream, a gardener can no longer garden.
+In part it involves losing our ability to fulfill important roles.
+If we define our self as a parent, we lose our ability to parent, if we pride ourselves on being a caregiver we lose our ability to give care, a clear thinker can no long think, a provider can no longer provide, a hard worker can no longer work hard, a gardener can no longer garden.
 Sometimes it felt lost – totally gone.
 Sometimes only altered.
 Most of the time I didn’t know what was happening to me and this was scary.
 So much of my life activity was changing – I’ve written about that here.

 My fear of so many losses led to a lot of emotional pain.
 I cried, sometimes so hard I doubled over.
 I sobbed.
 And I was angry – really angry.
 I went through a few months of being numb to the world – of being depressed and feeling the sadness at the back of my eyes.
 And then I cried some more.
 This didn’t happen in public, although some of it showed up in the form of more swear words leaking out inappropriately and less time on the outside of my door.
 I spent a lot of time staring into space trying to figure it all out.